A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics

-The proof of our main results are based on the Markov property of SGLD.
-Indeed, the discrete SGLD process in our setting is a Markov Chain \cite{durrett2019probability}, and it is a time homogeneous one if the step size (or learning rate) is constant.
+To end this section, we will give a brief discussion of why our analysis can achieve the sharp error bound.
+The convergence nature of the SGLD algorithm is based on the consistency of the random batch and the Markov property.
+Indeed, the discrete SGLD process in our setting is a Markov Chain \cite{durrett2019probability}, and it is a time-homogeneous one if the step size (or learning rate) is constant.
 Let $\rho_t^{\b{\xi}}$ be the probability density of the fixed-batch version of SGLD \eqref{sgld_continuous} for a given sequence of batches $\b{\xi}:=(\xi_0, \xi_1, \cdots, \xi_k, \cdots)$ (which is actually the ULA with the drift $b^{\xi}(x)$).
-Consequently, we have the following expression of the density:
+Consequently, from the consistency of the random batch (recall \eqref{eq:unbiasedproperty}), we have the following expression of the density:

-Here,$\mathbb{E}_{\xi}[\rho_t^{\b{\xi}}(\cdot)]$ means taking expectation for all possible choice of batch $\b{\xi}$.
-Note that $\rho_t^{\b{\xi}}$ satisfies a Fokker-Planck equation, whose explicit expression will be derived in Lemma \ref{lmm:ulafp}.
+Here, $\mathbb{E}_{\xi}[\rho_t^{\b{\xi}}(\cdot)]$ means taking expectation for all possible choices of batch $\b{\xi}$.
+This property \eqref{barpiMC} then enables us to derive a Fokker-Planck equation for the density $\bar{\rho}_t$ of SGLD, based on the known Fokker-Planck equation for ULA (see Section \ref{sec:ULA} below for more details).
 By the Markov property, we are able to find that

-where the operator $\cS_{T_k,t}^{\xi_k}$ is the evolution operator from $T_k$ to $t$ for the Fokker-Planck equation.
-Based on this observation, we are able to estimate the time derivative of the KL-divergence $D_{KL}(\bar{\rho}_t||\rho_t)$, and then obtain the desired second-order error bound after a Gr\"onwall's inequality.
-Also, while handling the details, techniques including integration by parts (to eliminate the Gaussian noise that would possibly lower the convergence rate) and Girsanov transform are adopted.
+where the operator $\cS_{T_k,t}^{\xi_k}$ is the evolution operator of \eqref{sgld_continuous} from $T_k$ to $t$.
+Now, with the explicit Fokker-Planck equations for both SGLD and the Langevin diffusion, we are able estimate the KL-divergence between $\bar{\rho}_t$ and $\rho_t$, and obtain a sharp error bound after a sequence of careful calculations and advanced tools.